tberes93/ART2-D2_Vizsgaremek_UI/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run ng serve --configuration=development for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## First start
+npm config set "@sbpsystems:registry=http://repository.sbp2.intra/repository/npm-hosted/"
+ng add angular/material --legacy-peer-deps
+npm install @angular/cdk@17.3.10 --save --legacy-peer-deps
+npm install  @sbpsystems/art2d2-vizsgaremek-api@1.0.0 --legacy-peer-deps
+npm ci --legacy-peer-deps

 ## Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests